 St. Albert Public Preschool offers an inclusive preschool environment that provides supports and services for children of all abilities.
-Our preschool programs are offered in the following locations:

 St. Albert Public Schools District Office

 10 Sycamore Avenue